Install Confluent Platform On-Premises¶

 - Install Confluent Platform using Systemd on Ubuntu and Debian

-- Install Confluent Platform using Systemd on RHEL and CentOS
+- Install Confluent Platform using Systemd on RHEL, CentOS, and Rocky

 For instructions to install Confluent Platform on AWS Outpost, see Confluent Platform on AWS Outposts.